axoflow/axosyslog-core-docs/content/docs/chapter-correlating-log-messages/grouping-by-parser/grouping-by-parser-options/_index.md

 | --------- | -------- |
 | Synopsis: | having() |

-*Description:* Specifies a filter: {{% productparam "abbrev" %}} generates the aggregate message only if the result of the filter expression is true.
+*Description:* Specifies a filter: {{% param "product.abbrev" %}} generates the aggregate message only if the result of the filter expression is true.
 Note that the `having()` filter has access to every message of the context.
 For details on accessing other messages of the context, see {{% xref "/docs/chapter-correlating-log-messages/grouping-by-parser/referencing-previous-messages-grouping-by/_index.md" %}}.